-In the modern age, electronic devices like laptops, tablets and cell phones that emit Electromagnetic Radiation (EMF) everywhere.
-To avoid EMF would be impossible.
-However, it is possible to mitigate your risks and decrease your exposure levels.
-Thanks to physics!
+In the modern age, electronic devices like laptops, tablets and cell phones all emit Electromagnetic Radiation (EMF), and to avoid it would be impossible.
+However, it is possible to mitigate the risks and decrease your exposure levels – thanks to physics!

 Quick Re-cap of Physics